Discover everything you should know about the Enneagram 2 personality type, also known as The Helper or The Giver by reading this blog!

 To be an enneagram 2 means you were raised to be selfless and giving.
 You struggle the most with self-sacrificing for the sake of others’ needs.
 Your core desire to serve and give leads you to not know your own desires and repress your own needs.

 If you are an enneagram two, you are known as The Helper or The Giver.
 You are selfless, empathic, and nurturing.
-As a 2, your core desire is to help others because, in childhood, they were taught that they had to be selfless to be wanted.
+As a 2, your core desire is to help others because, in childhood, you were taught that you had to be selfless to be wanted.

 Enneagram 2 Description